mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_getting_started/index.md

 The second statement imports a logo from `'./logo.svg'`.
 Note the use of `./` at the beginning of the path, and the `.svg` extension at the end — these tell us that the file is local and that it is not a JavaScript file.
 Indeed, the `logo.svg` file lives in our source directory.

 The third statement imports the CSS related to our App component.
 Note that there is no variable name and no `from` directive.
-This particular import syntax is not native to JavaScript module syntax — it comes from Webpack, the tool create-react-app uses to bundle all our JavaScript files together and serve them to the browser.
+This is called a _side-effect import_ — it doesn't import any value into the JavaScript file, but it tells Webpack, the bundler, to add the referenced CSS file to the final CSS bundle.

-### The `App` component
+### The App component

 After the imports, we have a function named `App`.
 Whereas most of the JavaScript community prefers camel-case names like `helloWorld`, React components use pascal-case variable names, like `HelloWorld`, to make it clear that a given JSX element is a React component, and not a regular HTML tag.
 If you were to rename the `App` function to `app`, your browser would show you an error.